Mostly Sunny with a High Near 32

 Today

-Mostly sunny, with a high near 32.
-Windy, with a west wind 21 to 26 mph, with gusts as high as 37 mph.
+Mostly sunny, with a high near 36.
+Breezy, with a west wind 8 to 13 mph increasing to 16 to 21 mph in the afternoon.
+Winds could gust as high as 31 mph.

 Tonight